 PwC Horizon was founded in July 2020 as the new staff unit for Corporate Development & Innovation within PwC Germany, the auditing and consulting firm.
 PwC Horizon aims to digitize PwC’s business model, and to facilitate the transition from a service-delivering auditor and advisor, into the direction of a product-led company.

-The new team at PwC Horizon functions as an intersection for new digital business, not only for enhanced cooperation with external actors, but also as a hub for internal innovation initiatives.
+Horizon functions as an intersection for new digital business, not only for enhanced cooperation with external actors, but also as a hub for internal innovation initiatives.
 As a central innovation engine within the firm, PwC Horizon drives business ecosystems in various ways.
 The thematic and strategic focus for all actions is guaranteed by the PwC Innovation Compass, a newly-created framework for all investments in new digital business.

 Horizon Corporate Development & Innovation offers three programs: Venture, Partner and Build.
 By acquiring minority or majority shares from external partners, the Venture program helps PwC to gain quick access to new technologies, external knowledge and talent.
 The Partner program provides a structured framework to enable new value propositions in cooperation with external partners.
 And within the Build program, PwC Horizon enabled the building of more than 20 digital products inhouse; half are market-ready and one-third are already creating significant revenues.
 The most successful internally-developed business models will be spun off into new entities outside of PwC.